How To Raise An Only Child? Benefits And Disadvantages

 Rachel Donovan, a mother who herself grew up as a single child, reflects how she had imaginary friends during her childhood.
 She says, “I had imaginary friends growing up.
 I was totally in a world of make-believe most of the time in my play when I was by myself and I think that was great.
 I think it helped develop my imagination and just my ability to be alone (i).”

 5. Self-esteem: Parents of only children direct all their attention, love, and appreciation toward their child.
 This helps single children become self-assured and confident.
 In addition, constant positive reinforcement helps them build a positive self-image.
-Research shows that only children have high self-esteem and strong faith in their abilities (3).
+Research shows that only children have high self-esteem, a strong sense of independence, and faith in their abilities (3).

 How To Raise An Only Child?